 A discussion forum that encourages management and employees to openly discuss any topic.

 Discussion forums and related knowledge management tools, disseminate internal knowledge and brings everybody closer together.
 They are also great for archiving all organizational knowledge – sometimes conversations drives the most valuable ideas.
 Now, all those thoughts are stored and accessible for your entire organization.

-When departments lack the right business communication tools and do not have their own space to share pertinent information, internal communications can be a jumbled experience.
+When departments lack the right internal communication software and do not have their own space to share pertinent information, business communications can be a jumbled experience.
 Department heads do not have an organized way to share information with employees in their division, and employees within that division do not have a designated place to find the information.
 This also isolates departments from each other, leading to an all-around disconnected company.

 - Members within a department are unaware about news within their area of the business.